Luis Mena (Nicaraguan politician)

 Luis Mena Vado (c.
 1865 – 20 May 1928) was the President of Nicaragua from 27 to 30 August 1910, after the fall of the government of General José Santos Zelaya.
 He later became acting President in rebellion.
-Mena was a conservative, part of the coalition government that also included liberal Juan Jose Estrada and conservatives Emiliano Chamorro and Adolfo Diaz.
+Mena was a conservative, part of the coalition government that also included liberal Juan José Estrada and conservatives Emiliano Chamorro Vargas and Adolfo Díaz.